-One requirement to obtain a divorce is the parties having lived “separate and apart” for a period in excess of 6 months.
+One requirement to obtain a divorce is the parties have lived “separate and apart” for a period in excess of 6 months.
 Today, many people thinking about divorce cannot afford to be separated.

 Contact a trusted family law attorney if you need help determining whether your circumstances qualify for divorce.